hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-30-release-notes.md

 ![](Release-Update-UI-rebrand.png)

 This release brings the IPFS community ENS Domains!
-Since so much of the Ethereum space uses IPFS for their sites and apps, ENS support has been one of our most requested features.
+Sgit ince so much of the Ethereum space uses IPFS for their sites and apps, ENS support has been one of our most requested features.

 # ENS Domain Support